INTRODUCTION TO BUYING HANDSAWS

 - This guy (woodnut4) beautifully repairs, sharpens, & sells amazing saws on ebay…very popular.

 The Disstonian Institute is a fantastic free resource (compiled by Erik von Sneidern) for identifying Disston saw models, their years, and quality level.
-I’ve literally spent hours on the Disstonian Institute website.
+I’ve spent quite a few hours on the Disstonian Institute website.
 Just don’t email Erik asking him to value your saw.

 Another great resource is this saw sharpening tutorial.